MisterCodo/ngu/README.md

 # Design

 The design relies on 3 steps.
 The first step consists of generating randomized maps and only keeping the highest scoring randomized map.
-The second step consists on making slight adjustments to the randomized map, slowly making it better, this provides a good map (local optimization).
-The third step consists of generating a bunch of good maps and keeping the best one (global optimization).
+The second step consists on generating a good map (local optimization) by making slight adjustments to the randomized map, both randomly and with beam search.
+The third step consists of generating a bunch of good candidate maps and keeping the best candidate (global optimization), followed by one last beam search on this best candidate.

 The resulting map is presented to the console where tile types are: